On a chicken farm, hens lay eggs.

 Most eggs, chicken, and pork products come from factory farms.

 Chickens are bright intelligent birds that are the most cruelly treated of all animals.

 A battery hen on an egg farm is confined in a space about the size of an A4 piece of paper.
 She remains in this cage for her egg-laying life, never running around in the fresh air.
-Hens are de-beaked (beaks are cut off) and crammed together in rows of cages in vast sheds.
+The hens are often de-beaked (beaks are trimmed) and crammed together in rows of cages in vast sheds.
 The eggs roll down onto a shelf for easy collection.
 Hens stretch their necks through the cage bars to feed.
 It has been found that battery hens that are rescued and taken to live a natural life of scratching for food such as worms, bugs and greens are unable to roost on a branch or pole because they have not had the opportunity to perch as they would naturally.

 Factory farmed chickens bred for meat don't fare any better.
 Thousands are crammed into large sheds, unable to run or even walk about.
 The sheds have strong lights that are like sunlight because the birds stay inside all the time.
 They are bred to grow faster than they would naturally.